 A photographer can't handle these sorts of things.
 But a day of coordinator can.

-A day of coordinator not only manages things that go wrong on the wedding day, but she helps the day run more smoothly.
+A day of coordinator not only manages things that go wrong on the wedding day and keeps the timeline on track, but she helps the day run more smoothly.
 She might ask the caterers to provide a plate of appetizers for the bridal party during cocktail hour.
-She's probably a pro with boutonnieres!
-And it's her job to make sure every part of the day runs according to schedule and to get back on schedule if something runs late.
+She's a pro with boutonnieres!
+She will make sure your gifts are loaded into the right vehicle and your 'something borrowed' gets back to your aunt at the end of the night.

 On a related note, local Hampton Roads wedding planners, Emily Weddings, recently posted a fabulous article about the difference between a venue coordinator and a day of coordinator.